CamioCam/examples/batch_import/EXAMPLE.md

 1. A registered Camio account
 2. A Camio Box (either [physical](https://www.camio.com/box) or a [VM](https://www.camio.com/box/vm))
 3. An OAuth token for your Camio account (gotten from [here](https://www.camio.com/settings/integrations))
+4. The Camio Box IP-address (explained in the [section](#get-the-camio-box-ip-address))
-4. A directory of videos that you wish to process through Camio
+5. A directory of videos that you wish to process through Camio
+6. A regular-expression describing how to parse your input videos ([described here](#constructing-the-file-parsing-regex))

 Once you have all of the items listed above, you can start to batch-import videos to Camio